-Restrictive abortion laws, a solution that fails to exterminate its principal target and causes the appearance of monstrous phenomena in society.
-Due to its controversial nature, abortion has divided society in terms of differences of opinion.
-Many people who are against abortion have pointed out that abortion violates the right to life and that such practice should be strictly prohibited under all circumstances in order to protect the life of the unborn child.
-Different from common belief, the legalization of abortion does not increase abortion rates.
-Instead, it prevents women from accessing to clandestine procedures that expose them to death.
+Marquis and others claim that abortion violates the right to life and that such practice should be strictly prohibited in order to protect the life of the unborn child.
+The problem with this categorical position is that the legalization of abortion does not increase abortion rates.
+Instead, it prevents women from accessing clandestine procedures that expose them to death.
 Even when restrictive abortion laws exist, innumerable unsafe abortions are performed regardless of their legal and hygienic settings.
-Such laws fail to protect human life and causes a tacit form of discrimination in which women who live in poor communities are more likely to die as a result of unsafe abortion.
+Such laws fail to protect human life and tragically cause a tacit form of discrimination in which women who live in poor communities are more likely to die as a result of unsafe abortion.

 Don Marquis (1989).”Why abortion is immoral,” The Journal of Philosophy. pp. 183-202.
 Retrieved from http://faculty.polytechnic.org/gfeldmeth/45.marquis.pdf